 Once the Scheduled ArrivalsInput vx-x Excel file opens click the 1.
 Setup button.
 This will instruct the Excel file to ping ProcessModel and fetch the name of all entities that have a Scheduled route from the active model and create new tabs for each entity.
-In our case we only have one entity called Part.
+In our case we have two entities called Item and Item2.

 6. Enter Raw Data

 1. Copy attribute names needed for the scheduled arrivals update into cell C6 onwards.
 Example data is shown below.

 2. Copy your date into the Excel file, from cell A7 onwards.
 Date and time needs to be in column A, quantity needs to be in column B, other attributes can be put in any order.